 Relics in Liturgical Celebrations

-The relics of Saint Dominic are also honored during the liturgical celebrations that take place in Dominican convents.
-On these special occasions, the relics are often displayed with solemnity and accompanied by special prayers and hymns dedicated to the holy founder.
-Liturgical celebrations offer the faithful the opportunity to pay homage to Saint Dominic and renew their commitment to the ideals of the Order of Preachers.
+The relics of Saint Dominic are also honored during liturgical celebrations that take place in Dominican convents.
+On these special occasions, the relics are often solemnly displayed and accompanied by special prayers and hymns dedicated to the holy founder.
+Liturgical celebrations provide the faithful with an opportunity to pay homage to Saint Dominic and to renew their commitment to the ideals of the Order of Preachers.

 Objects of Devotion and Inspiration